guojin-yan/OpenVINO-CSharp-API/README_EN.md

 **OpenVINO C# API is a .NET wrapper library for Intel OpenVINO, enabling C# developers to run deep learning model inference with high performance on Windows, Linux, and macOS.
 Supports mainstream models like YOLO, ResNet, BERT, etc.**

-The current development version is **OpenVINO™ C# API 3.3.0**.
-This release keeps the published API compatible, refreshes OpenVINO 2026.2 C API coverage, adds optional OpenVINO GenAI C API wrappers, and updates runtime packaging, tests, samples, and documentation.
+The current development version is **OpenVINO™ C# API 3.3.1**.
+This release keeps the published API compatible, aligns the wrapper and packaging with OpenVINO 2026.3, and updates the runtime packaging, tests, samples, and documentation.

-## 📢 3.3.0 Release Highlights
+## 📢 3.3.1 Release Highlights

-- Keeps the published core API compatible while refreshing OpenVINO 2026.2 C API coverage and adding C# friendly PascalCase helpers.
+- Keeps the published core API compatible.
+OpenVINO 2026.3 core C API has no ABI changes, and the new GenAI VLM history export is covered by the wrapper.
 - Adds optional `OpenVinoSharp.GenAI` wrappers for LLM, Whisper, VLM, and related OpenVINO GenAI C APIs.
 - Keeps GenAI runtime optional: applications that only use `Core`, `Model`, `Tensor`, `CompiledModel`, or `InferRequest` do not load `openvino_genai_c`.
 - Updates runtime NuGet automation for both core OpenVINO runtime and GenAI runtime.
-GenAI 2026.2 packages cover Windows, Ubuntu, RHEL, and macOS ARM64.
+The 2026.3 matrix covers Windows, Ubuntu, CentOS/RHEL, and macOS ARM64 where official checksums are available.
+- Marks `StartChat()`/`FinishChat()` obsolete and moves the VLM sample to `ChatHistory` plus `GenerateWithHistory()`.
 - Strengthens UTF-8 strings, Windows Unicode paths, owned/borrowed native pointer lifetimes, tests, samples, and documentation.

 Finally, if you have any questions during use, you can communicate and contact me.
 We also welcome C# developers to join OpenVINO™ C# API development.